Contributing

 Local Setup

-This section provides a step-by-step guide to set up and start working on the project.
+This section provides a step-by-step guide for setting up and starting work on the project.
 These steps will help you set up your project environment and dependencies for efficient development.

 To begin, install Hatch, which is our build tool.